JoeFatolu/yala-connect/README.md

 ## Support

-If you're having general trouble with Yala Connec or your Yala integration, please reach out to us at <hi@yala.co> or come chat with us on Slack.
-We're proud of our level of service, and we're more than happy to help you out with your integration to Yala.
+If you're having general trouble with clear-money Connec or your clear-money integration, please reach out to us at <hi@clear-money.co> or come chat with us on Slack.
+We're proud of our level of service, and we're more than happy to help you out with your integration to clear-money.

 ## Contributing

-If you find any issue using this package please let us know by filing an issue right [here](https://github.com/JoeFatolu/yala-connect/issues).
+If you find any issue using this package please let us know by filing an issue right [here](https://github.com/JoeFatolu/clear-money-connect/issues).